ton11797/RootMe-Challenges/System/ELF x86 - Format string bug basic 1/README.md

 ```

 The end of the output looks suspicious.
 If we'll convert the last 4 words we should get "9apD()6dmapEd".<br>
-And if we'll convert it to big-endian format (as it should be - the memory saves the bytes in little endian) then we should get the flag "Dpa9d6)(Epamd".
+And if we'll convert it to big-endian format (as it should be - the memory saves the bytes in little endian) then we should get the flag.